xullnn/ls_pull_over_push/170/readme.md

   <p>Attackers can craft ingeniously malicious HTML and JavaScript and be very destructive to both the server as well as future visitors of this page.
 For example, an attacker can use JavaScript to grab the session id of every future visitor of this site and then come back and assume their identity.
 It could happen silently without the victims ever knowing about it.
 Note that the malicious code would bypass the same-origin policy because the code lives on the site.</p>
 </details>

-34. What the possible solutions to defend xss?
+34. What are the possible solutions to defend xss?

 Sanitize all user input data, especially some sensitive text like `<script>` tag. (input)